John Camm (Anglican priest)

-John Camm (1718–1778) was an Anglican priest who served as the seventh (and last Tory) president of the College of William and Mary.
+John Camm (1718–1778) was an Anglican priest who served as the seventh president of the College of William and Mary—the last before the American Revolution.
 He was a fierce Tory advocate of the prerogative of the Crown and the established Church.

-Education
+Early life and education

-Born in 1718, in Hornsea, Yorkshire, and educated in the school at nearby Beverley, John Camm was admitted to Trinity College, Cambridge, on June 16, 1738, and took his B.A. in early 1742.
+Camm was born in 1718, in Hornsea, Yorkshire, England to Thomas Camm and an unknown mother.
+He was educated in the school at nearby Beverley, and was admitted to Trinity College, Cambridge at the age of 20.
+Elected to a scholarship, he completed a Bachelor of Arts in April 1742, and then a Master of Arts and a Doctor of Divinity.
+Subsequently, he emigrated to British America, settling in the Colony of Virginia where in 1745, he was made minister of Newport Parish, Isle of Wight County.

 Career

-He became the minister of Newport Parish, Isle of Wight County, Virginia, in 1745.
+Young Professor

 From 1749 to 1771, he served on the faculty of the College of William and Mary as professor of divinity and was the minister of York-Hampton Parish, York County.
-He served as the College of William and Mary's President from 1772 to 1777, being succeeded by James Madison.

-Life
+The Parson's Cause

 As a leader of the Church-and-College party in Virginia, Camm defied the authority of his local vestry, the Board of Visitors of the College of William & Mary, and the colonial legislature in the Two-Penny Acts controversies and the American episcopate debates.
 He wrote three lengthy pamphlets, a number of addresses to the King, several dozen essays to the gazettes, and some scattered poetry.
 Camm's peers elected him to positions of responsibility throughout his career in Virginia.
 Governor Francis Fauquier, who disliked Camm and alluded in a letter to the Bishop of London to Camm's delight "to raise a Flame and live in it," admitted that Camm had ability.
 He was a leader in organizing clerical opposition to the Virginia legislature's Two-Penny Acts of 1755 and 1758: most of the significant arguments about Crown prerogatives and colonial autonomy expressed during the Stamp Act crisis and the Revolutionary War were formed during these earlier Two-Penny Acts controversies.
 Camm was elected to carry the clergy's case to the Privy Council in England in 1758, where he successfully petitioned the King to disallow the Virginia acts.

 On returning to Virginia, Camm was drawn into a pamphlet war with two members of the Virginia legislature, Landon Carter and Richard Bland.
-He defied the Board of Visitors of the college in their attempts to curb the authority of the president and faculty, was dismissed from his faculty position in 1757, appealed to England, and was reinstated in 1763.
+He defied the Board of Visitors of the college in their attempts to curb the authority of the president and faculty, was dismissed from his faculty position in 1757, appealed to England, and was reinstated in 1763.Arthur Lee held that Camm was at "the centre of all the disaffection in the Colony."